Saturna Island

 Route 3

-Wharburton Pike (5 km and 400 m elevation)
+Wharburton Pike (5 km each way and 400 m elevation)

 Mount Warburton Pike is the highest peak on Saturna Island, with an elevation of 401m.
 The Brown Ridge trail that spans its south-facing slope is 6.0km out-and-back and is a challenging hike, with steep inclines and rocky terrain.
 The views from the top are breathtaking, and on a clear day, you can see as far as Mount Baker in Washington State.
 Watch for the feral goats that call this hillside home.